 As most people have group chats and multi-person video calls with friends and family.
 We’ve become accustomed to communicating on a larger scale.
-Within every conversation, some people are not scared to speak up and some that are content with sitting back.
+Within every conversation, some people are not scared to speak up and some are content with sitting back.
 These are the types of communications that can hinder a team.
 Communication within your team has never been more essential than it is within today’s business climate.
+With a lot of people now working from home, effective remote team communication is becoming increasingly important.

 Multiple types of communication methods are needed in order to be in contact more frequently.
 When your team is working remotely and can not communicate in person.
 With this new move to working remotely, you need to make communication within your team more intentional and routine.
 There are many ways you can schedule reoccurring meetings with your team.
 As many of us are already using Zoom for business and personal calls there is also other functionality.
 Zoom allows for reoccurring meetings and can help your team meet frequently.
 Below, we’ve put together a list of tips to make your remote team communication more effective.

 Do you even need to meet?

 Most of us have been in situations where we have to meet time and time again with our team, and you are left with a feeling that it is not an effective use of your time.
 This can be a symptom of poor communication.

 Typically your team should meet once a week.
 Before scheduling a meeting, look over the talking point of this meeting.
 Allowing you to see if this is an effective use of your time and your team members’ time.
 If you are unsure about whether this is a meeting that needs to be scheduled immediately, you should revisit your content and consider rescheduling for a later date.